NAISS

 Resources

-Resource Centre Note
+Resource Centre Upper

-LUMI-C LUMI Sweden LUMI-C is for CPU computing.
+LUMI-C LUMI Sweden 78 000 x 1000 core-h LUMI-C is for CPU computing.

 LUMI-C allocations are for the whole project duration.
 They are not per month as on other NAISS resources.